fobiasmog/bank/README.md

 ## Scale
 1. Instead of the "Transactions" table is better to use something write-optimized (NoSQL like Cassandra)
-2. Make money swaps in an async way.
+2. Make money transfers in an async way.
 In that way, we need:
-    - 2.1 Create an additional transaction state, like 'processing'
+    - Create an additional transaction state, like 'processing'
-    - 2.2 Make the Frontend to be able to show 'processing' transactions and receive some updates (via websocket for example)
+    - Make the Frontend to be able to show 'processing' transactions and receive some updates (via websocket for example)
+    - Queue, processor workers, etc.
 3. Handle possible hard issue: outage between transaction commit and writing to transactions log DB (logging on very beginning of request)

 ## Solution